Healthcare Search Trends

 1. Your Patients Are Your Greatest Marketing Resource

-Today’s leading medical practices in the U.S. are driving success by revitalizing their marketing efforts through a patient-first marketing strategy which incorporates patient testimonials as a key component of the plan.
+Today’s leading healthcare practices in the U.S. are driving success by revitalizing their marketing efforts through a patient-first marketing strategy which incorporates patient testimonials as a key component of the plan.
 Patient testimonials enhance customer engagement, boost patient interest and loyalty, and substantially improve search rankings.

 Patients are the most underutilized resource in healthcare.
 Yet they can provide the biggest marketing bang for your practice’s buck.
 Every medical clinic, including yours, has patients raving about the work you do, and sing your praises for how your practice enabled them to regain their health and quality of life.
-These shared first-hand experiences are invaluable digital marketing currency that can produce significant dividends, establish you as a respected authority in your field, and help take your practice to the next level.
+These shared first-hand experiences, personal referrals, are invaluable digital marketing currency that can produce significant dividends, establish you as a respected authority in your field, and help take your practice to the next level.

 How can you stand out in a crowd of qualified physicians?
 Most people browsing doctors online generally assume the doctor is already board-certified.
 What will put you heads above the rest is the quality of experience you provide.